Upper School at Liberty Classical

 - SAT average of 704 reading, 582 math and 679 writing (all graduates combined)

-- Students have been accepted into respected universities including Wheaton, Macalaster, Hillsdale, Texas A&M, St. Olaf, St. John’s, Carlson School of Business (U of M), St. Thomas, Taylor, Union, Tufts, Westminster, Moody Bible Institute, and the University of Minnesota, including Carlson School of Managment and the College of Biological Sciences.
+- Students have been accepted into respected universities including Wheaton College, Macalester College, Hillsdale College, Texas A&M, St. Olaf College, St. John’s University, University of St. Thomas, Taylor University, Union University, Tufts University, Westminster College, Moody Bible Institute, Georgetown University, Trinity Washington University, Pepperdine University and the University of Minnesota, including the Carlson School of Management and the College of Biological Sciences.